joerivanveen/wp-reading-progress/readme.txt

 == Changelog ==

+1.3.3: improved get top position custom function to include many edge cases, debounced resize event

-1.3.2: bugfix getBoundingClientRect does not work on iOS 8 and 9 (at least), now using custom function for it
+1.3.2: fix getBoundingClientRect does not work on iOS 8 and 9 (at least), now using custom function for it

 1.3.1: some optimizations regarding the on scroll function